Now, there’s a sight only a pandemic could make possible: an innkeeper with her feet up drinking a latte in the middle of the day.

 For example, Steve and Deb Koster of The Parsonage Inn in Grand Rapids achieved an ambitious goal of creating two more guest bathrooms.
 Now, each of their second-floor guest rooms has its own bathroom.
 See room-reveal videos on the inn’s Facebook page.

-Hexagon House B&B in Pentwater, innkeepers Connie and Richard, with the help of her daughters, have created raised garden beds and refurbished a flagstone path that winds through the yard.
+Innkeepers Connie and Richard, at the former Inn, Hexagon House in Pentwater, with the help of her daughters, have created raised garden beds and refurbished a flagstone path that winds through the yard.
 They, too, documented the achievements on Facebook.

 But those are only two of a long list of changes for the better guests will see when they return to their favorite Michigan B&Bs.